Coronavirus health guidelines and risk

 You should have received a letter or phone call if you’re considered extremely vulnerable.

 Contact your GP or the NHS if you’re worried about your risk.

-The government will be changing the rules for people in England who are ‘shielding’ and staying home.
-They plan to change the guidance in stages, following the latest scientific evidence.
-The planned guidance may change if more people get coronavirus again.
+The government has changed the rules for people in England who are ‘shielding’ and staying home.
+The guidance may change if more people get coronavirus again.

 You will still be ‘clinically extremely vulnerable’ to coronavirus so keep checking government advice.

 - The government no longer advises shielding, but you should still follow strict social distancing.

 - You can do activities like going to shops, places of worship or exercising.

 - Government food and medicine boxes have stopped but you can still get support from NHS volunteers and local authorities.

 - You will still have access to priority supermarket delivery slots.